We use UPS & Fedex for fast and reliable shipping.

 Its benefits for drinking tea, artistic value, and cultural value are all captivating points.

-The iron content in the iron body of Jian bowls can reach up to 9%.
+The iron content in the iron body of Tenmoku bowls can reach up to 9%.
 During firing, some of the iron dissolves into the glaze layer.
 Then, the iron is brought to the surface of the glaze.
 When the temperature reaches 1300℃, the flow of the glaze layer drags the iron into stripes.
-When it cools down, rows of hematite crystals will precipitate, forming the stripes on the Jian bowls made with rabbit hair.
+When it cools down, rows of hematite crystals will precipitate, forming the stripes on the Tenmoku bowls made with rabbit hair.

 The colors also have different names such as golden rabbit hair, silver rabbit hair, yellow rabbit hair, gray rabbit hair, blue rabbit hair, and so on.